peter88213/nvhelp-en/source/nv_clipboard/index.rst

 .. attention::
    Relationships are not included when copying to the clipboard.
-   This also applies to the section viewpoint.
+   This also applies to the section viewpoint and for plot lines/plot points.

 .. |Cut| image:: _images/cut.png
 .. |Copy| image:: _images/copy.png